-Coral reefs provide coastal protection from storm surges and damage, aquatic habitat for critical local food sources and biodiversity, and economic contributions through are a draw for tourism and recreation.
-On an economic scale, the total value of the USVI coral reefs is an estimated \$187 million (Brander & Van Beukering, 2013).
-The island's coral reefs are at risk due to climate change driven temperature increases, increased hurricane storm intensity, ocean acidification, bleaching, reduction in reef predators and herbivores, pollution from human activity and increased sedimentation from land-based development.
-Stony coral tissue loss disease (SCTLD) is another threat to coral reefs, and this often-fatal disease has been detected in spread throughout the USVI.
+Coral reefs provide coastal protection from storm surges and damage, aquatic habitat, and are a draw for tourism and recreation.
+On an economic scale, the total value of the USVI coral reefs is an estimated \$187 million (Brander & Beukering, 2013).
+However, the island's coral reefs are at risk due to climate change driven temperature increases, increased hurricane storm intensity, ocean acidification, bleaching, and increased sedimentation.
+Stony coral tissue loss disease (SCTLD) is another threat to coral reefs, and this often-fatal disease has been detected in the USVI.